visgl/deck.gl/docs/developer-guide/primitive-layers.md

   }
 ```

-* **Dynamic geometry layer** - This is needed when dealing with data that needs to be rendered using multiple similar but unique geometries, such as polygons (i.e. the geometries are not copies of each that that only differ in terms of.
+* **Dynamic geometry layer** - This is needed when dealing with data that needs to be rendered using multiple similar but unique geometries, such as polygons (i.e. the geometries are not copies of each other that that only differ in terms of parameters).

 ```js
   /// examples/trips/trips-layer/trips-layer.js